The 7 Biggest Mistakes When Moving to Spain & Other Tips

 Don’t leave things for August

-Most people take holidays in August, and many businesses are also closed too; therefore, it isn’t the best time to get something sorted – i.e. buying a house, arranging a doctor’s appointment, renewing the driving license, etc.Β
+Most people take holidays in August, and many businesses are closed; therefore, it isn’t the best time to get something sorted – i.e. buying a house, arranging a doctor’s appointment, renewing the driving license, etc.

-Be aware there are other languages in Spain
+Be aware that there are other languages in Spain

 Catalan, Basque and Galician aren’t dialects but official languages in Spain.
-This is important to know as telling someone from Barcelona if they speak the Catalan dialect will be very rude.
+This is important to know, as telling someone from Barcelona that they speak a dialect rather than a language (Catalan) would be very rude.

 These languages are only spoken in their counties, and Spanish people from other counties won’t know these languages, although they may understand certain words that sound similar to Spanish.